Certara (NASDAQ:CERT) Issues FY 2022 Earnings Guidance

-A number of equities research analysts have issued reports on the company.
-Morgan Stanley decreased their target price on Certara from $27.00 to $25.00 and set an equal weight rating for the company in a research report on Thursday, March 3rd.
-Barclays decreased their target price on Certara from $48.00 to $26.00 and set an overweight rating for the company in a research report on Thursday, March 3rd.
-Finally, Zacks Investment Research cut Certara from a buy rating to a hold rating in a research report on Tuesday, May 10th.
-Two investment analysts have rated the stock with a hold rating and three have issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, Certara has an average rating of Buy and an average price target of $28.80.
+A number of analysts have commented on the stock.
+Morgan Stanley cut their price target on shares of Certara from $27.00 to $25.00 and set an equal weight rating on the stock in a research report on Thursday, March 3rd.
+Barclays decreased their price objective on Certara from $48.00 to $26.00 and set an overweight rating for the company in a report on Thursday, March 3rd.
+Finally, Zacks Investment Research downgraded Certara from a buy rating to a hold rating in a report on Tuesday, May 10th.
+Two research analysts have rated the stock with a hold rating and three have given a buy rating to the stock.
+Based on data from MarketBeat, the stock has a consensus rating of Buy and an average price target of $28.80.

-In related news, insider Patrick F. Smith sold 3,352 shares of the company’s stock in a transaction on Monday, April 4th.
-The stock was sold at an average price of $22.29, for a total value of $74,716.08.
-Following the completion of the transaction, the insider now directly owns 98,490 shares in the company, valued at $2,195,342.10.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, CEO William F. Feehery sold 90,000 shares of the stock in a transaction on Thursday, February 17th.
-The stock was sold at an average price of $24.32, for a total value of $2,188,800.00.
+In related news, SVP Richard M. Traynor sold 3,000 shares of the company’s stock in a transaction on Wednesday, March 16th.
+The shares were sold at an average price of $20.00, for a total transaction of $60,000.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
+Also, Director Mason P. Slaine sold 125,000 shares of the business’s stock in a transaction on Wednesday, March 16th.
+The shares were sold at an average price of $20.17, for a total transaction of $2,521,250.00.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 221,352 shares of company stock valued at $4,844,766.
-Corporate insiders own 4.02% of the company’s stock.
+Over the last 90 days, insiders sold 131,352 shares of company stock valued at $2,655,966.
+Company insiders own 4.02% of the company’s stock.

-Institutional investors have recently added to or reduced their stakes in the business.
-Royal Bank of Canada grew its holdings in shares of Certara by 12.7% during the first quarter.
-Royal Bank of Canada now owns 134,071 shares of the company’s stock worth $2,879,000 after purchasing an additional 15,121 shares during the last quarter.
-Dynamic Technology Lab Private Ltd bought a new stake in shares of Certara during the first quarter worth $325,000.
-Ensign Peak Advisors Inc grew its holdings in shares of Certara by 43.8% during the first quarter.
-Ensign Peak Advisors Inc now owns 28,320 shares of the company’s stock worth $608,000 after purchasing an additional 8,630 shares during the last quarter.
-Captrust Financial Advisors grew its holdings in shares of Certara by 135.8% during the first quarter.
-Captrust Financial Advisors now owns 4,628 shares of the company’s stock worth $99,000 after purchasing an additional 2,665 shares during the last quarter.
-Finally, State Street Corp boosted its holdings in Certara by 7.2% in the first quarter.
-State Street Corp now owns 1,532,359 shares of the company’s stock valued at $32,915,000 after acquiring an additional 102,564 shares during the last quarter.
-Hedge funds and other institutional investors own 52.08% of the company’s stock.
+Institutional investors have recently modified their holdings of the business.
+Captrust Financial Advisors grew its position in shares of Certara by 48.7% in the 3rd quarter.
+Captrust Financial Advisors now owns 904 shares of the company’s stock worth $30,000 after buying an additional 296 shares during the period.
+American International Group Inc. grew its position in shares of Certara by 127.3% in the 3rd quarter.
+American International Group Inc. now owns 1,325 shares of the company’s stock worth $44,000 after buying an additional 742 shares during the period.
+MetLife Investment Management LLC purchased a new stake in shares of Certara in the 1st quarter worth about $111,000.
+PNC Financial Services Group Inc. grew its position in shares of Certara by 18.3% in the 1st quarter.
+PNC Financial Services Group Inc. now owns 5,841 shares of the company’s stock worth $126,000 after buying an additional 905 shares during the period.
+Finally, Metropolitan Life Insurance Co NY grew its position in shares of Certara by 54.4% in the 4th quarter.
+Metropolitan Life Insurance Co NY now owns 4,883 shares of the company’s stock worth $139,000 after buying an additional 1,720 shares during the period.
+52.08% of the stock is currently owned by institutional investors and hedge funds.

 Certara Company Profile (Get Rating)